 It is important to look at how conspiracy theories affect people today in our society.
 For our study, we will be looking to see if people have a general idea of some conspiracy theories involving the government.
 These conspiracy theories, especially about the Denver Airport, can cause a distrust between society and the government.
 This study acknowledges how likely people are to believe in conspiracy theories.

 Review of Literature Trust in each other and the government is an important lesson taught to every American citizen, but what if others are planting lies or covering the truth on a massive scale?
 Do American citizens really know what is going on around them?
 Research shows that all you need is a mention of conspiracy to make people distrust each other.
 These can spread in awareness and acceptance to reach such incredible heights.
 Most Americans can name a few conspiracies off the top of their head.
 Further research must be done into the impact of conspiracies, but plenty of data already exists to help understand the phenomenon.
 A two-stage randomized experiment at Indiana University determined the impact of media promoting government conspiracies and people’s faith in the government.
 The results indicate that just the mention of such conspiracies can cause distrust among individuals (Minchul & Xiaoxia, 2016).
 Messages promoting conspiracy create distrust and can lead to skepticism over a long term period (Minchul & Xiaoxia).
 This distrust builds until eventually people start making their own conspiracies to justify their cynicism.
 If they aren’t already inclined to one of many popular conspiracy theories, they will make up their own (Minchul & Xiaoxia).
 Conspiracy theories can spread like a wildfire.
 A Gallup poll found that 61% of Americans believe that someone other than Lee Harvey Oswald assassinated John F. Kennedy (Waxman, 2013).
-More compelling is that most people surveyed did not have an answer to who or what organization caused his death, and more people believe it isn’t Lee Harvey Oswald now than they ever have (Waxman, 2013).
+More compelling is that most people surveyed did not have an answer to who or what organization caused his death, and more people believe it isn*’t Lee Harvey Oswald now than they ever have (Waxman, 2013).
 Who believes in conspiracy theories, and what sources of information contribute to the beliefs of conspiracy theories?
 A telephone survey was conducted of 1,010 randomly selected adults who were asked about their media use and whether they believed in three different conspiracy theories about the 9/11 attacks (Stempel, 2007).
 The results showed that there was a positive correlation between the belief in conspiracy theories and having a higher consumption of non-mainstream media (Stempel).
 Research has shown that reinforcement of conspiracy media has existed for decades.
 The death of John F. Kennedy has many theories that surround it from aliens to our own government instead of the man accused Lee Harvey Oswald.
 Conspiracy theorists have drawn their own conclusions to the assassination of Kennedy since that day in 1969 to try and prove Oswald was either not alone or was working for someone other than himself.
 Unfortunately Oswald was assassinated before his trial which only has proven to make certain theories like the involvement of the mafia more popular.
 Another popular theory that has persisted from the 1960s is the belief that human beings never landed on the moon in 1969, but that it was all an elaborate movie set meant to trick the world (Bates, 2014).
 People justify this belief by replicating the footage using special effects work from the time of release and supposed “issues” with certain footage that conspiracists say prove beyond a doubt that the moon landing was a hoax.